ahamed-14/AR_Robot-assembly-kit/README.md

 # AR_Robot-assembly-kit
-This project is an interactive Augmented Reality (AR) application built with Unity.
+This project is an interactive Augmented Reality (AR) application built with Unity version 2022.3.53f1.
 It allows users to assemble a 3D robot model using intuitive drag-and-drop controls.
 The application features a detailed assembly mode with a scoring system and an "exploded view" to explore the robot's individual components.
 This project demonstrates key concepts in AR development and interactive 3D object manipulation.

 Key Features: